open-telemetry/opentelemetry-specification/specification/api-metrics.md

 specification](api-metrics-meter.md) known as `Meter`.

-Because of API-SDK separation, the `Meter` implementation ultimately determines how metrics events are handled, .
+Because of API-SDK separation, the `Meter` implementation ultimately determines how metrics events are handled.
 The specification's task is to define the semantics of the event and describe standard interpretation in high-level terms.
 How the `Meter` accomplishes its goals and the export capabilities it supports are not specified.